 8. Next, I added landscaping fabric over the gravel (so the soil doesn’t fall down through the gravel), then soil, and plants.

 9. Drill a hole through one side of the pole, near the top, and insert a cup hook (remember that the drill bit should match the width of the screw end of the cup hook minus the threads).
 As an extra step, secure the cup hook with a nut on the inside of the pole and add some exterior glue.
 I did these additional steps because the exterior lights I picked out were much heavier than I anticipated, and I didn’t want the poles to pull on each other.
-Place the cap over the top of the pole and finish spray painting so the cup hook & cap match the color of the rest of the pole.
+Place the cap over the top of the pole and finish spray-painting so the cup hook & cap match the color of the rest of the pole.

 10. String up the lights, and enjoy!

 We’ve had these planters installed for about a month.
-In that time, Georgia had two hurricanes pass by our neighboring states and dump its fair share of storms on the house.
+In that time, Georgia had two hurricanes pass by our neighboring states and dump their fair share of storms on the house.
 So, if that’s any indication, I think these are going to last us long enough to entertain plenty of guests and be satisfied in the coming seasons.

 Don’t forget to pin!